SurlyMae/terminal-gpt/README.md

 # TerminalGPT (chat with gpt-4 in your terminal)

+### A super simple starter kit to get you quickly prototyping
 ### Using:
 - Node 20.10.0
 - dotenv
 - OpenAI
+- macOS: Sonoma 14.3
+- bash / zsh

 ## 🔎 Quick Start